|

 first assumption; that any improvement in a change.
 What if we adopt Wheatley’s argument and

-Maybe we should spend more time on reframing the environment first
+should spend more time on reframing the environment first before providing

-before providing the logistical or non-logistical solution that is required
+the logistical or non-logistical solution that is required for the particular

 exercise is defining the goal of the system and ensuring alignment with that